itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 In the following configuration, we will be creating three virtual hosts for the domains **nayab.xyz**, **asstracker.in** and the blog **blog.nayab.xyz**.

-Replace above domains with yours.
+Replace above domains with yours or for local development with different apps, replace these domain names with ***localhost:port*** values.
+For example,
+ * localhost:3000	# For website 1
+ * localhost:4000	# For app 1
+ * localhost:5000	# For app 2

 Create same file with our configuration
 ```